Richard Childress Racing in the NASCAR Cup Series: Car No. 31 history

 In 2011, Burton opened the season by winning the second Gatorade Duel qualifying race, edging out his Richard Childress Racing teammate Clint Bowyer.
 After that, Burton's season went downhill.
 He was leading the Daytona 500 halfway when his engine gave out.
 He nearly won the Coca-Cola 600 but got spun out on the final restart.
 Though wanting another caution, the yellow flag never came out because NASCAR wanted to see the race finish under green, and Dale Earnhardt Jr. was leading when the accident occurred.
 His teammate Kevin Harvick passed Earnhardt Jr. within the last 500 yards of the race, because Dale Jr. ran out of gas.
 This led to controversy because fans were speculating that NASCAR wanted Earnhardt to win and go back to victory lane in the first time in three years.
 Burton's first top 10 came in the twenty first race at Watkins Glen International.
 Burton had a strong run at the fall race at Talladega, leading on the last lap and out of turn four being pushed by Clint Bowyer.
 At the tri-oval, Bowyer slingshotted to Burton's outside and won by a hood, giving Richard Childress his 100th win as a team owner, Bowyer redeeming his 0.002 second loss to Jimmie Johnson at the track in the spring.
 In 2012, Burton gained the sponsorship in Wheaties, BB&T and EnerSys.
 The 31 team also switched crew chiefs too, and Drew Blickensderfer became the crew chief.
 After a dismal 2012, Blickensderfer was released 4 races early and Luke Lambert became Burton's crew chief in 2013.
 Shane Wilson became interim crew chief until the end of 2012.
 Burton had six Top 10s in 2012 including a dramatic 2nd-place finish at Daytona in July after saving his car from spinning on the final lap.
-At the AdvoCare 500 at Phoenix International Raceway, Burton would make his 1,000th career NASCAR start, the sixth driver in NASCAR history to do so.
+At the AdvoCare 500 at Phoenix, Burton would make his 1,000th career NASCAR start, the sixth driver in NASCAR history to do so.

 On September 4, 2013, Richard Childress Racing announced that Burton would not be returning to RCR in 2014.